effector/effector/docs/api/effector/forward.md

 - Use [`store.on`](https://effector.now.sh/docs/api/effector/store#ontrigger-handler) to update store.
 - Be careful when forwarding store to another store.
-- Use [_Subscription_] with caution, because it breaks static connections and make debug harder.
+- Use [_Subscription_] with caution, because it breaks static connections and makes debug harder.

 [_effect_]: Effect.md
 [_store_]: Store.md